dadahcr2/reference/_pages/home.md

 <details  markdown="block">
   <summary>
-    Tracks by Map-type & Distance
+    Tracks by Type & Distance
   </summary>

 This may be helpful in identifying event tracks